mongodb/mongo-java-driver/CONTRIBUTING.md

-## Contributing to the MongoDB Ruby Driver
+## Contributing to the MongoDB Java Driver

 Thank you for your interest in contributing to the MongoDB Java driver.